valnub/hcal/README.md

 ## Browser support

-Only Safari browser on iOS7 and iOS8 are supported.
+- Safari on iOS
+- Google Chrome on Desktop Windows
+- (Want more?
+Let me know!)

 ## How to use